 The ‘Bermuda triangle’ of New Jersey

-Some people call it "Drowned Valley Reservoir," but we all know it as the beautiful clear water Round Water Reservoir.
+Some people call it "Drowned Valley Reservoir," but we all know it as the beautiful clear water Round Valley Reservoir.

 Back in 1960, the New Jersey Water Authority constructed two dams, flooding a valley in what is Clinton Township, Hunterdon County.
 The lake is 180 feet deep in some areas and is the southernmost body of water with natural lake trout.
 It's a favorite spot for freshwater fisherman, not only from New Jersey, but surrounding states as well.